Materials-Consortia/OPTIMADE/optimade.rst

 - **meta**: a `JSON API meta object <https://jsonapi.org/format/1.0/#document-meta>`__ that contains non-standard meta-information about the object.

 - **relationships**: a dictionary containing references to other entries according to the description in `3.5.
 Relationships <#h.3.5>`__ encoded as `JSON API Relationships <https://jsonapi.org/format/1.0/#document-resource-object-relationships>`__.
-  The OPTIONAL human-readable description of the relationship MAY be provided in the ``"description"`` field inside the ``"meta"`` dictionary.
+  The OPTIONAL human-readable description of the relationship MAY be provided in the ``description`` field inside the ``meta`` dictionary.

 Example: